| |

 Sunset light on an outdoor wedding reception on the deck at Sugar Bowl Lodge.

-First dance as husband and wife at the historic Lodge.
+First dance as husband and wife on The Terrace deck at The Lodge at Sugar Bowl.

 An exciting dip and kiss on the dance floor concludes the bride and groom's first dance.